huynambka/simple-ssh-logger/README.md

 # simple-ssh-logger

-Logging username and password into /var/log/ssh_creds.log
+Logging username and password into /var/log/ssh_creds.log when other ssh to SSH server.

 # How to use